Snaacky/thewiki/docs/getting-started/literature.md

 +++ PC

 [mpv](https://mpv.io/installation/) [!badge icon=":heart:" variant="primary" text="Best Quality"]
-:   Standalone reader with the [highest quality scaling]() on PC
+:   Standalone reader with the highest quality scaling on PC

-    Should be used with the [mpv-manga-reader script](https://github.com/Dudemanguy/mpv-manga-reader) to enable basic manga reader functionality, simply drag manga-reader.lua into your mpv scripts folder.
+    This should be used with the [mpv-manga-reader script](https://github.com/Dudemanguy/mpv-manga-reader) in order to enable basic manga reader functionality. *See [how to install custom scripts in mpv](/tutorials/mpv/#custom-scripts).*

-    ==- Best scaling settings
+    ==- :icon-file-media: Recommended scaling settings
-    To use scalers best suited to manga, add the following to your mpv.conf.
-This will not affect any settings related to video playback.
+    We recommend using the following scaling config for reading manga.
+This config will not affect standard video playback.
+To use it, add the following to your `mpv.conf`:
-    ```
+    ```properties
     [Manga]
     profile-desc="Read Manga"
     profile-cond=filename and filename:match('%.cbz$') or filename:match('%.cbr$') or filename:match('%.zip$') or filename:match('%.rar$') ~= nil